1995 NAPA 500: Background

 Atlanta Motor Speedway, the race track where the race was held.

-Atlanta Motor Speedway is one of ten intermediate to hold NASCAR races; the others are Charlotte Motor Speedway, Chicagoland Speedway, Darlington Raceway, Homestead Miami Speedway, Kansas Speedway, Kentucky Speedway, Las Vegas Motor Speedway, New Hampshire Motor Speedway, and Texas Motor Speedway.
+Atlanta Motor Speedway is one of ten intermediate to hold NASCAR races.
 The standard track at Atlanta Motor Speedway is a four-turn quad-oval track that is 1.54 mi long.
 The track's turns are banked at twenty-four degrees, while the front stretch, the location of the finish line, and the back stretch are banked at five.

 NASCAR banned tinted windshields starting with this race, confiscating any that teams had in the pits before this one.
 The move to mandate clear windshields was to make it easier for drivers to see through cars ahead of them and see if a driver in front was signaling them for any reason.

 Most of the cars entered were Chevrolets and Fords, with a limited number of Pontiacs competing.
 This was the final career race for owner Alan Dillard Jr., the owner of A.G.
 Dillard Motorsports.
 It was also the final career race for long time veteran owner D.K.
 Ulrich.
 The 1995 NAPA 500 was also the final race for Bobby Hillin in the #77, Michael Waltrip in the #30, Morgan Shepherd in the #21, Dick Trickle in the #15, Dale Jarrett in the #28, Jeff Burton in the #8, Hut Stricklin in the #26 and Todd Bodine in the #75.
 Junior Johnson would make his final appearance in this race as a car owner.
 He sold his #11 team to Brett Bodine during the off-season.
 Some of the more notable crew chiefs to fully participate in this race were Robin Pemberton, Andy Petree, Donnie Wingo, Cecil Gordon, Ray Evernham, Larry McReynolds, and Tim Brewer.
 Kenny Bernstein would retire from his career as a NASCAR team owner to spend more time with his family after this race.

 Points leader Jeff Gordon was ahead of Dale Earnhardt by 147 points entering the race.
 To win his eighth Cup championship, Earnhardt had to win the race and lead the most laps during the race to earn the maximum 185 points while Gordon had to finish 42nd (the last-place finish) and not lead a single lap during the race (drivers that lead a lap during a race earn 5 bonus points).
 If all this occurred, Earnhardt would win the championship by only one point.
 For Gordon to win his first Cup championship, he had to finish no worse than 41st without leading a single lap during the race.
 If Gordon led a single lap during the race, he would secure his first championship regardless of where he finished.